 - Immediately report the matter to the Designated Senior Officer, or the deputy in their absence or; where the Designated Senior Officer is the subject of the allegation report to the deputy or other appropriate Senior Officer.

-Initial action by the Designated Senior Officer
+Initial action by the Designated Senior Officer / Manager

 When informed of a concern or allegation, the Designated Senior Officer should not investigate the matter or interview the member of staff, child concerned or potential witnesses.